Think of you! I do not think of you; you are always before my soul -Goethe

 Despite of her "masculine shield" Jo is quite emotional internally even though she doesn´t like to show it and writing thrilling tales becomes distressing.

 She was living in bad society, and imaginary though it was, its influence affected her, for she was feeding heart and fancy on dangerous and unsubstantial food, and was fast brushing the innocent bloom from her nature by a premature acquaintance with the darker side of life, which comes soon enough to all of us.

 Fritz knows that Jo writes and he is curious about it but Jo is ashamed of her writings.
 She is adamant about using a pseudonym and she doesn´t tell anyone at home what she is doing and neither she has showed her stories to Fritz.
 Friedrich never criticizes Jo as a writer, he is criticizing the genre.
 Friedrich is honest.
 He wants Jo to take herself seriously as a writer.
 The book Jo does not shout or argue with Fritz unlike the movie Jo does, because Friedrich expresses what Jo has been thinking all along.
-Jo is mortified when she realizes Friedrich thinks her writing is trashy.
-It is mortifying to realize our writing is bad (Manley) especially when it´s said by someone who we really want to like us.
+She knew that her stories weren´t that good.

 As a result Jo burns her trashy novels.
 Then the book Jo tries to write for children, it doesn´t feel right.
 Then she writes stories that only have moralities, that does not feel right either.
 She jumps from one literal genre to another.

 Friedrich does turn out to be indeed a friend, like the title of the chapter suggests.
 He encourages Jo to study real-life people so she can develop her characters and as a Christmas gift he gives her a set of Shakespeare´s novels.
 Goethe, Louisa´s idol. would have had similar thoughts towards sensational stories that Friedrich had.